Bioenergetics: Chemiosmotic theory

 One of the major triumphs of bioenergetics is Peter D. Mitchell's chemiosmotic theory of how protons in aqueous solution function in the production of ATP in cell organelles such as mitochondria.
 This work earned Mitchell the 1978 Nobel Prize for Chemistry.
 Other cellular sources of ATP such as glycolysis were understood first, but such processes for direct coupling of enzyme activity to ATP production are not the major source of useful chemical energy in most cells.
 Chemiosmotic coupling is the major energy producing process in most cells, being utilized in chloroplasts and several single celled organisms in addition to mitochondria.

-Binding Change Mechanism
+Binding change mechanism

 The binding change mechanism, proposed by Paul Boyer and John E. Walker, who were awarded the Nobel Prize in Chemistry in 1997, suggests that ATP synthesis is linked to a conformational change in ATP synthase.
 This change is triggered by the rotation of the gamma subunit.
 ATP synthesis can be achieved through several mechanisms.
 The first mechanism postulates that the free energy of the proton gradient is utilized to alter the conformation of polypeptide molecules in the ATP synthesis active centers.
 The second mechanism suggests that the change in the conformational state is also produced by the transformation of mechanical energy into chemical energy using biological mechanoemission, a process in which energy or particles (e.g., photons or ions) are emitted from a mitochondrion when it is mechanically stimulated.